gpuweb/gpuweb/proposals/compatibility-mode.md

 ### 5. Views of the same texture used in a single draw may not differ in mip levels.

 A draw call may not bind two views of the same texture differing in `baseMipLevel` or `mipLevelCount`.
 Only a single mip level range range per texture is supported.
-This is enforced via validation at encode time.
+This is enforced via validation at draw time.

 **Justification**: OpenGL ES does not support texture views, but one mip level subset may be specified per texture using `glTexParameter*()` via the `GL_TEXTURE_BASE_LEVEL` and `GL_TEXTURE_MAX_LEVEL` parameters.